bagustris/ccc_mse_ser/readme.md

 > This is a repository for that papers that provide Python codes, Latex codes
 > figures, and other materials.

-This paper has been submitted for publication in *EUSIPCO 2020*.
+This paper has been submitted for publication in *APSIPA 2020*.

 ![](fig/ccc_mse_system.png)